pine-vm/pine/guide/customizing-elm-app-builds-with-compilation-interfaces.md

-# How to Use Elm Compilation Interfaces
+# Customizing Elm App Builds with Compilation Interfaces

-The compilation interfaces enable simple customization and extension of the Elm compilation process.
+The compilation interfaces enable customization and extension of how an Elm app is built and composed.

 There are dedicated Elm compilation interfaces for the following use cases:

-+ Generate functions to encode Elm values to JSON or decode JSON to Elm values.
++ Generate JSON encoders/decoders to/from Elm values.
 + Integrate and read source files of any type.
 + Invoke an `elm make` command to generate JavaScript or HTML documents.
 + Integrate files from other sources into the compilation and build process.

 ### `CompilationInterface.GenerateJsonConverters` Module

-This module provides automatically generated JSON encoders and decoders for Elm types.
+The `GenerateJsonConverters` module provides automatically generated JSON encoders and decoders for Elm types.

-By adding a declaration in this module, we instruct the compiler to generate a JSON encoder or decoder.
-A common use case for this automation is types used at the interface between the front-end and the back-end.
+Adding a declaration in this module instructs the compiler to generate a JSON encoder or decoder.

+This automation is often used when building full-stack applications in Elm: JSON offers a way to serialize Elm values to enable exchanging them between the backend and the frontend.
+Using this compilation interface means we can delegate the writing of the JSON encoders and decoders for these messages to the machine.

-In this module, we can freely choose the names for functions, as we only need type annotations to tell the compiler what we want to have generated.
-To encode to JSON, add a function which takes this type and returns a `Json.Encode.Value`:
+In this module, we can freely choose the names for declarations, as we only need type annotations to tell the compiler what we want to have generated.

+To encode to JSON, add a function which takes the Elm type to serialize as parameter and returns a `Json.Encode.Value`:

 ```Elm
 jsonEncodeMessageToClient : FrontendBackendInterface.MessageToClient -> Json.Encode.Value